bobby-palmer/rust-docs-projects/README.md

 First introduction to cargo, the rust build system and package manager.
 ## Guessing Game
 Learned how to import std library functions and external dependencies.
 Also introduced to strong static variable types and the rust match function.
+## Variables
+Learning concepts of variables, functions, comments, and control flow that are common between Rust and most other languages.